junobuild/examples/angular/README.md

-# Juno Examples - React
+# Juno Examples - Angular

 A collection of examples developed with Angular on [Juno](https://juno.build).